 Cafe Sci Cambridge: The Darwin Tree of Life Project

-Tim Littlewood is Head of the Department of Life Sciences Department at the Natural History Museum (NHM), London.
-He is responsible for botanical, entomological and zoological collections and research within the Department.
+Tim Littlewood is responsible for botanical, entomological and zoological collections and research at the NHM.
 His personal research has focussed on molecular tools to understand species diversity and diversification, particularly on helminth parasites that infect vertebrates.
 The NHM is home to 80 millions natural history specimens collected from across the globe over hundreds of years.
 They are pivotal for systematics and taxonomy, and to understand biodiversity, evolution and change through time.
 Genomic technologies offer the opportunity to unlock such collections further and to be able to use the past and present to inform the future.

 This talk is part of the Cambridge Science Festival.